metabolism-of-cities/metabolism-of-cities-platform/README.md

     $ sudo docker container exec -i moc_db psql -U postgres moc < db.sql

 Replace "db.sql" for the name of your database file (which should be uncompressed before loading it).
-After the database is loaded, you _may_ need to reload your container (CTRL+C followed by:
+After the database is loaded, you will need to reload your container (CTRL+C followed by:

     $ sudo docker-compose up

 And the website should be up and running at [http://0.0.0.0:8000](http://0.0.0.0:8000) and adminer to manage the database is available at [http://0.0.0.0:8080](http://0.0.0.0:8080).

+NOTE: there may be additional database migrations that are not yet applied to this database.
+You can run the migrations by running:

+    $ ./migrate

+From the root directory of the project.
+This is a shortcut to migrate any unapplied migrations in the docker container (check out the file contents to see what commands it runs).

 # Database